Edward Thurlow, 1st Baron Thurlow

-Edward Thurlow, 1st Baron Thurlow, PC, KC (9 December 1731 – 12 September 1806), was a British lawyer and Tory politician who sat in the House of Commons from 1765 to 1778 when he was raised to the peerage as Baron Thurlow.
+Edward Thurlow, 1st Baron Thurlow, PC (9 December 1731 – 12 September 1806), was a British lawyer and Tory politician who sat in the House of Commons from 1765 to 1778 when he was raised to the peerage as Baron Thurlow.
 He served as Lord High Chancellor of Great Britain for fourteen years and under four Prime Ministers.

 Early life

 Born at Bracon Ash, Norfolk, Thurlow was the eldest son of Reverend Thomas Thurlow.
 Thomas Thurlow, Bishop of Durham, was his brother.
-He studied at King's School, Canterbury and at Caius College, Cambridge.
+He studied at King's School, Canterbury and at Gonville and Caius College, Cambridge.
 However, he was forced to leave Cambridge in 1751 without a degree after coming into conflict with the authorities of the university.
 He was for some time articled to a solicitor in Lincoln's Inn, but in 1754 he was called to the Bar, Inner Temple.
 After a slow start, Thurlow eventually established a successful legal practice.
 He was made a King's Counsel in 1761 and was elected a bencher of the Inner Temple in 1762.